TaoK/HDCompressibilitySurvey/README.md

 online and using on my different computers, so I'm not sure I will be working up the will to tackle any of these anytime soon:

+* Implement wildcard (regex?) extension matching instead of only constant-based matches - for "bad neighbours" that use randomly-generated (but predictable pattern) extensions, eg microsoft updates.
 * Allow for editing the "Known Compressed" file list in the UI, and saving the result back to file
 * Displaying an "Estimated Compression Time" column, and an "Estimated Space Savings" column in the UI or export, to make it easier to estimate the cost to benefit ratio of any given